sutta » mn » Majjhima Nikāya 130

 Tamenaṁ, bhikkhave, yamo rājā pañcamaṁ devadūtaṁ samanuyuñjitvā samanugāhitvā samanubhāsitvā tuṇhī hoti.

-Then, after grilling them about the fifth messenger of the gods, King Yama falls silent.
+After grilling them about the fifth messenger of the gods, King Yama falls silent.

 Tamenaṁ, bhikkhave, nirayapālā pañcavidhabandhanaṁ nāma kammakāraṇaṁ karonti—

-Then the wardens of hell punish them with the five-fold crucifixion.
+The wardens of hell punish them with the five-fold crucifixion.

 tattaṁ ayokhilaṁ hatthe gamenti, tattaṁ ayokhilaṁ dutiye hatthe gamenti, tattaṁ ayokhilaṁ pāde gamenti, tattaṁ ayokhilaṁ dutiye pāde gamenti, tattaṁ ayokhilaṁ majjheurasmiṁ gamenti.